trawick/ct-httpd/src/proto1/README.md

 Proxy mode checks the general purpose "distrusted" flag as well as interval of valid timestamps of a log to determine if an SCT is from a log known to be untrusted.

+## Use of log configuration by off-line verification

+A log URL can be specified for a log id, so that verification of an SCT from that log uses the specified URL rather than the default.

+**This feature is not yet implemented in the off-line verification program.**

 SCT configuration
 =================